ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 When accepting the data, that's likely in a situation where it's not yet noticed, or a one-off experience.
 Long term, duplicate data is not ideal.
-In the situation of a partial timeframe overlap, there is no clear way to distinguish the impact of the overlap.
+In the situation of a partial time frame overlap, there is no clear way to distinguish the impact of the overlap.
 The receiver would need to accept or reject the duplicate data in whole.